ebzzry/ebzzry.github.io/src/emacs-pairs.md

 and
 **]**.
 It also applies to keys like `(`, `{`, `"`, `'`, `*`, `_`, etc,
-depending on the mode that you're using.
+depending on the mode that you’re using.

 Alternatively, define wrapping functions: